-Blackberry Farm is the most magical place on Earth.
+Blackberry Farm in the Great Smoky Mountains is the most magical place on Earth.
 Just about three hours outside of Atlanta, this heavenly hotel feels more like a luxe trip to a friend’s elegant retreat than a traditional resort as everything is so easy and comfortable, you forget you’re traveling.

 Upon pulling up to the white gates, you’ll see the Barn (the fancy dinner restaurant), pastures filled with sheep and horses and the most darling structures, which house various rooms and suites.
 We always stay in the carriage house which, arguably, has the best views of the Smokey Mountains on property.
 Each carriage house suite has a main room and a bedroom, perfect for a couple and workable with small children.
 This room type also comes with a golf cart, the main way of navigating the property, though I believe carts can be borrowed from the front desk regardless of where you stay.